 When viewed from the large plate-glass windows inside the museum building, the six separate gardens are effectively framed by the window to create six “living pictures”.
 The Japanese ceramics, paintings and fine wood carvings displayed in the museum’s exhibition complete a perfect day.

 You return to Kurashiki to spend the evening at your leisure.

 Day 11: Naoshima (Art Island)

-A mini-bus and ferry take you to Naoshima, an island which once was home to just a few remote fishing villages.
-Naoshima known colloquially as the 'Art Island" is in Japan’s magical Seto Inland Sea.
+A mini-bus and ferry take you to Naoshima, an ever popular contemporary art island which once was home to just a few remote fishing villages.
+Today, Naoshima is colloquially known as the 'Art Island" in Japan’s magical Seto Inland Sea.

 The architecture alone is simply amazing.
 You will spend time on the island visiting the galleries, architecture and sculptures of Ando Tadao, Lee Ufan and many others.
 While we guarantee the artwork will spark debate, we know you will also enjoy the laid-back atmosphere and stunning natural scenery of the Inland Sea.